-Fig 8 The results are obtained directly by U-Net method
+Fig 8 The results obtained directly by U-Net method

 Because the contrast of the picture is very poor, if you use the u-net network for training, not very good results.

 Improved

 Firstly, the training image is processed with grayscale and median filtering, and then the 8*8 region is used to smooth the denoising.
 Finally, an adaptive threshold binarization is carried out.
 Then it was trained with a preliminary improved u-net.